 UAW has historically been one of the largest and most diverse unions in North America.
 By joining this movement, staff will also gain political power to impact policy and funding decisions on the local, state, and federal levels.

-Our union includes all permanent staff at UA with the exception of supervisors, confidential employees, and employees of the UA Foundation.
-In December 2025, CAUSE-UAW, UA Administration, and the Alaska Labor Relations Agency met to determine who, based on the law, should be included in our union.
-The parties agreed that while there are some staff who meet a high threshold of supervisory or confidential duties, the vast majority of permanent staff are in our union.
+Our union includes all permanent staff at UA with the exception of certain supervisors, confidential employees, and employees of the UA Foundation.
+The Alaska Labor Relations Agency oversaw a process of determining who should be excluded from the bargaining unit based on duties and responsibilities.
+Both the university and our union submitted information in support of that process, which eventually resulted in an agreement between the parties.
 If you’re wondering whether or not you’re in our unit, please email us at info [at] cause-uaw [dot] org.

 Some of the most common issues that come up in our conversations so far are: